-When it comes to poppies, there always seems to be a great deal of confusion surrounding the different types, their growing needs and whether or not they can be used in the vase.
+When it comes to poppies, there always seems to be a great deal of confusion surrounding the different types, their growing needs, and whether or not they can be used for flower arranging.

-Iceland poppies are technically considered a perennial and can survive cold winter temperatures, but because they don’t handle heat and insects very well, flower farmers typically grow them as hardy annuals or biennials.
+Iceland poppies are technically considered a perennial and can survive cold winter temperatures, but because they don’t handle heat and insects very well, they are typically grown as hardy annuals or biennials by flower farmers.

-This particular flower requires a good deal of care when starting it from seed because it is slow to get started and the seeds are as tiny as grains of sand.
+This particular flower requires a good deal of care when started from seed because it is slow to germinate and the seeds are as tiny as grains of sand.

 When starting seeds, it is imperative that you take great care and barely cover them with the finest dusting of vermiculite or sand.
 For the first few weeks, bottom water by setting your seed trays in a few inches of standing water and letting them wick up the moisture from below.
 This will ensure that you don’t accidentally wash away the babies with a powerful overhead spray.

-Seed flats should be kept in a warm room or on heat mats around 70 degrees until the tiny seedlings emerge and develop at least 2 sets of leaves.
+Seed flats should be kept in a warm room or on heat mats around 70ºF (21ºC) until the tiny seedlings emerge and develop at least 2 sets of leaves.
 I typically start seeds about 8 weeks before transplanting them into the ground.

 Even though plants seem too tiny and delicate to be planted into the soil, it’s important that you don’t let them sit in their trays any longer than 10 weeks.
 Once plants are in the ground, they will explode with new growth and are typically in full flower about 6 weeks after transplanting.
 Even though they seem weak, they have a lot of hidden vigor.

 Depending on where you live, you can either sow them in late summer and transplant them out in early fall to overwinter and flower in the spring.
-If you are unable to fall sow, seeds should be started no later than mid February in order to get flowers blooming before the heat of summer arrives.
+If you are unable to fall sow, seeds should be started no later than mid-February so that flowers will be blooming before the heat of summer arrives.

-We have successfully grown them in hoophouses and out in the field.
-I prefer to grow them undercover whenever possible because it allows me to have flowers up to 6 weeks earlier than those planted in the field.
-And the delicate flowers are protected undercover.
+We have successfully grown Iceland poppies in hoop houses and out in the field.
+I prefer to grow them under cover whenever possible because it allows me to have flowers up to 6 weeks earlier than those planted in the field, and the delicate flowers are protected.

 Iceland poppies have a surprisingly long vase life, up to a week if picked at the proper stage and treated.

-Shortly after harvest, use an open flame or boiling water to sear the stem ends for 7-10 seconds and place into water with flower food.
+Shortly after harvest, use an open flame or boiling water to sear the stem ends for 7 to 10 seconds and place into water with flower food.

 Of all the poppies, the breadseed varieties are by far the easiest to grow.
-While the cut flowers aren’t particularly long lasting, persisting just 2-3 days in the vase, they make a wonderful addition to the garden, leaving behind the most beautiful glaucous decorative seed pods that can be used both fresh or dried.
+While the cut flowers aren’t particularly long-lasting, persisting just 2 to 3 days in the vase, they make a wonderful addition to the garden, leaving behind the most beautiful gray- or blue-green decorative seed pods that can be used either fresh or dried.

 Breadseed poppies resent transplanting and do best when direct sown.
 You can plant them directly into the garden as soon as the soil can be worked in the spring.
 Keep in mind that slugs love them, so you’ll need to monitor growing plants closely.

-One of my favorite things about breadseed poppies is that they self seed freely and once you grow them, you will forever have them popping up around your garden.
+One of my favorite things about breadseed poppies is that they self seed freely.
+Once you grow them, you will forever have them popping up around your garden.

-While individual flowers are short lived, lasting 3-4 days if stem ends are seared 7-10 seconds in boiling water, it’s important to harvest blooms just as they are opening and before the bees find them.
-Unlike other poppy varieties, one thing to watch out for is that Shirley poppies produce clouds of dusty pollen.
+While individual flowers are short lived—lasting 3 to 4 days if stem ends are seared 7 to 10 seconds in boiling water—it’s important to harvest blooms just as they are opening and before the bees find them.
+Unlike other poppy varieties, Shirley poppies produce clouds of dusty pollen.
 So if you have allergies, take care.

-I love using their tissue paper like blooms in arrangements that don’t need to last super long, like wedding centerpieces and bridal bouquets.
+I love using their tissue paper-like blooms in arrangements that don’t need to last super long, including wedding centerpieces and bridal bouquets.

-Plants are vigorous and free flowering.
-Of all the flower varieties we grow, none are more loved by the bees than Shirley poppies.
+Plants are vigorous and free-flowering.
+Of all the flower varieties we grow, none is more loved by the bees than Shirley poppies.
 Standing next to a row of these flowers in full bloom with the bees working through the patch is a sight to behold.

 Shirley poppies resent transplanting and are best direct sown.
 They can be planted into the garden as soon as the soil can be worked in the spring.

-While not actually a poppy at all, California poppies are a versatile, easy to grow, drought tolerant group of plants that bloom all summer long.
-They are well suited for small spaces and can either be direct seeded or started indoors and planted out as soon as the weather warms in the spring.
+While not actually a poppy at all, California poppies are a versatile, easy-to-grow, drought-tolerant group of plants that blooms all summer long.
+They are well-suited for small spaces and can either be direct seeded or started indoors and planted out as soon as the weather warms in the spring.

 Like other poppies, these beauties self seed and will pop up everywhere, even in the cracks of the pavement.

-Unlike the bright orange native variety that grows wild throughout the south, there are a handful of new cultivars that are as beautiful as they are hardworking.
+Unlike the bright orange native variety that grows wild throughout the southern and western United States, there are a handful of new cultivars that are as beautiful as they are hardworking.

-Low growing plants flower over an incredibly long period of time.
-California poppies are well suited for the front of the border and are great in containers if space is limited.
-One sowing will continue to bloom all summer long.
+These low-growing plants flower over an incredibly long period of time.
+California poppies are well-suited for the front of the border and are great in containers if space is limited.
+One sowing will bloom all summer long.